Mental Health Treatment

 Identifying Undiagnosed Mental Health Disorders

-Most of our clients have an undiagnosed pre-existing mental health disorder.
+Most clients have an undiagnosed pre-existing mental health disorder.
 However, some individuals with no history of mental illness may experience acute onset due to unexpected trauma, stress, or injury.
-When you come to SoCal Mental Health for an assessment, our experienced staff will identify any possible undiagnosed disorders and determine how best to approach your treatment.
+When you go to a treatment center for an assessment, their experienced staff will identify any possible undiagnosed disorders and determine how best to approach your treatment.

 Common Health Side Effects and Symptoms